-What is STXBP1-Encephalopathy?
+What is STXBP1 Encephalopathy?

 Patients with an STXBP1 mutation can experience a variety of symptoms.
 The most characteristic symptoms are intellectual disability and epilepsy (95% of the patients), but many patients suffer from additional symptoms, such as movement disorders (e.g. muscle hypotonia, ataxia) or neuropsychiatric features such as autism spectrum disorder.
-Strikingly, some STXBP1 mutations have been detected in healthy individuals.
-It is currently unknown why some mutations lead to the symptoms described above and others do not.
-To find an answer to this question is one of the main goal in our research (see below).

 Mutations in STXBP1 are rare.
-A recent estimation (based on the Danish population) is that 1 in approximately 90.000 children are affected by a disease-causing change in STXBP1 (Stamberger et al., 2016).
+A recent estimation (based on the Danish population) is that 1 in approximately 90.000 children is affected by a disease-causing change in STXBP1 (Stamberger et al., 2016).
 Patients are diagnosed by genetic testing after visiting a clinic, typically soon after birth.

 Humans, as well as most animals and plants, have two copies of each of their genes.
 STXBP1-E patients generally have a mutation only in one of the two copies, while the other copy is unaffected.
 This is called a heterozygous mutation.

 STXBP1 mutations are typically ‘de novo’